blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 ### Trickster's Step(Minimum level 5)
-You know the Blink Step 2nd level spell from the spell compendium volume 1, and may cast it by consuming two hit dice.
+You know the Blink Step 2nd level spell from the spell compendium volume 1, and may cast it by consuming two stamina dice.

 ### Trickster's Advanced Arcana (Minimum level 6)
 You know the Vorpal Snare and Catapult spells from the spell compendium volume
-1. You may cast either of these spells by consuming two hit dice.
+1. You may cast either of these spells by consuming two stamina dice.

 ### Superior Sneak (Minimum level 6)
 You gain advantage on a stealth check if you have moved no more than half your